CorpGlory/grafana-ico-select/README.md

 ## Questions to community

 1. How to distribute?
-   Contibute to the main project?
+   * Contibute to the main project?
-   Create "app"
+   * Create "app"?
+2. Help me to write nice Angular directive: Model & etc